Cards' Hopkins suspended 6 games for violating PED policy

 AP Sports Writer

+The Arizona Cardinals are going to have to figure out a way to score points and win games without their top receiver.

-Arizona Cardinals three-time All-Pro receiver DeAndre Hopkins has been suspended without pay for six games for violating the NFL’s policy on performance-enhancing substances.
+Three-time All-Pro DeAndre Hopkins has been suspended without pay for six games for violating the NFL’s policy on performance-enhancing substances, the league announced Monday.

-The Cardinals added a receiver during last week’s NFL draft, acquiring Marquise Brown from the Ravens for the No. 23 overall pick.
+The Cardinals softened the loss of Hopkins by adding a receiver during last week’s NFL draft, acquiring Marquise Brown from the Ravens for the No. 23 overall pick.
 Brown was a 1,000-yard receiver last season and college teammates with Arizona quarterback Kyler Murray when the two were at Oklahoma.

-Hopkins’ suspension also likely means a bigger role for Brown, veteran A.J.
-Green and second-year standout Rondale Moore, along with tight end Zach Ertz, during the season’s first six weeks.

 Hopkins has been one of the league’s most productive receivers during his nine-year career, which includes six 1,000-yard seasons.
 He played his first seven seasons with the Texans before being traded in 2020 to the Cardinals.